veg/qfilt/README.md

 ARGUMENTS
 ---------

-    -q QSCORE   : minimum per-base quality score below which a read will be truncated or (default=20)
+    -q QSCORE   : minimum per-base quality score below which a read will be split or truncated (default=20)

     -l LENGTH   : minimum retained fragment LENGTH (default=50)